philgermano/Vitual-pet-project/README.md

 TO DO
 ---------
-make pet image wander the screen ***keyframes*** Change background to fit napping vs eating age displayed and increasing deploy to github pages(recording 7/6)
+make pet image wander the screen ***keyframes*** Saorta there needs improvement but base done Change background to fit napping vs eating age displayed and increasing deploy to github pages(recording 7/6)

 USe a single 1 second timer and then have it bump variables that will trigger functions.
-Why use a dozen times when one will do.
+Why use a dozen timers when one will do.

 CHALLENGES AND ISSUES
 ---------
 Dont know how to spell(typos)
-figuring out how to turn off setInterval when pet dies so it doesn't keep ticking up the boredom (timer was declared in a function initially so scope issues made me unable to locate it later to stop)
+figuring out how to turn off setInterval when pet dies so it doesn't keep ticking up the boredom (timer was declared in a function initially so scope issues made me unable to locate it later to stop) finding the right set of properties and wording to get the pet to move with keyframe animations.